UOB (U11) Guide — Share Prices, Dividends and Market News

 UOB shares are traded on SGX, with a hefty total market capitalisation (number of shares x share price) worth over 33 billion SGD.
 It is one of the companies tracked by the Straits Times Index, which may be reassuring to some.

 Until Covid-19 hit, the past three years were good ones for UOB, with share prices climbing steadily in 2017 before reaching a peak in May 2018.
 For most of 2019, share prices stayed for the most part above $25.
-Since the pandemic hit, however, share prices have declined, hitting a low of $17.57 in March 2020.
+When the pandemic hit, share prices declined, hitting $17.57 in March 2020.

 That being said, the company has been quite conservative about the percentage of its profits it pays out as dividends, which is actually a good thing for shareholders, as it gives them a better chance of maintaining their dividend payouts in the downturn.